 - The Man with the Golden Gun: Bond disconnects a phone call from M to make out with Mary Goodnight.

 - The Living Daylights: Kara Milovy is disappointed that Bond didn't attend her concert.
 Turns out he did, and sneaked into her dressing room.
 It's famous for being the most WAFFy ending of a Bond film.

 - The ending of the tremendously Darker and Edgier Licence to Kill has a WAFFy ending as well.

 - Tomorrow Never Dies: Bond declines rescue from the Royal Navy in South China Sea so he can make out with Wai Lin.
 Fridge Logic dictates that they would end up drowning, but oh well...

-- Casino Royale and Quantum of Solace don't have any such scenes yet, and as such, only time will tell...
+- Casino Royale (2006), Quantum of Solace and Skyfall don't have any such scenes yet, and as such, only time will tell...

 - Cloudy with a Chance of Meatballs ends with Sam and Flint finally getting to kiss, punctuated by Brent yelling "Yeah!
 I'm a chicken!"